-Senior visitors for whom airport facilitation and/or exemption from security screening is provided must still comply with immigration, customs and quarantine requirements.
+Visitors for whom airport facilitation is provided (and in specified cases are exempted from security screening) must still comply with immigration, customs and quarantine requirements.

 15.5.1 Visa requirements

 All foreign visitors, including guests of government, must hold a valid visa to enter Australia.
 They must also complete an Incoming Passenger Card.

 Visitors will be required to undergo quarantine screening if: